wedesoft/aiscm/doc/io.md

 ![](scaled-pattern.png "Output image")

 ## Xorg display
+### Images

-As shown above, you can display images using *show* as follows:
+As shown above, you can display images using the method *show* as follows:

 ```Scheme
 @../tests/integration_read_image.scm@